V. N. Vasavan

 V.N.
-Vasavan (Born in 1954) is an Indian politician and the current Minister for Cooperation and Registration, Government of Kerala in the second Pinarayi Vijayan Ministry.
+Vasavan (Born in 1954) is an Indian politician and the current Minister for Ports and Cooperation and Minister for Devaswoms, Government of Kerala in the second Pinarayi Vijayan Ministry.
 Now he is also the MLA from Ettumanoor assembly constituency of the Communist Party of India (Marxist) for Kottayam district.
 Vasavan is the member of the Kerala Legislature for the constituency of Ettumanoor.

 Political career

 Vasavan entered politics through student federation.
 Then he was district joint secretary of KSYF and DYFI.
-He became a member of the Communist Party of India (Marxist) in 1974, elected as a District Committee Member in 1991, as District Secretariat Member in 1997 and as Kottayam District Secretary in the district conference held at Ettumanoor on 18 January 2018.
+He became a member of the Communist Party of India (Marxist) in 1974, elected as a District Committee Member in 1991, as District Secretariat Member in 1997 and as Kottayam District Secretary in the district conference held at Ettumanoor on 18 January 2015.
 Vasavan is one of the State Committee members of CPIM Kerala.

 He was a member of Pampady Grampanchayath, President Pampady Housing Cooperative Society, President of Kottayam District Cooperative Bank, Director of State Cooperative Bank, General Secretary Kerala Private Hospital Employees Federation, Syndicate Member Sree Shankaracharya University of Sanskrit, Kalady and District President of CITU, Kottayam.